 Seeing the need

-Every year, over 1,500 new young immigrants arrive in Jerusalem to pursue Hebrew learning, higher education, and professional work, while hundreds of thousands of young adults visit Jerusalem on long or short-term programs such as MASA and Birthright.
+Every year, over 1,800 new young immigrants arrive in Jerusalem to pursue Hebrew learning, higher education, and professional work, while hundreds of thousands of young adults visit Jerusalem on long or short-term programs.

 We asked some of them what they think of Jerusalem: